Tenzang/Retro-Arcade/README.md

     * Keyboard input
     * On-screen buttons
 * Optimised for mobile and desktop
+* Video background / Static image if video not supported
 * Tetris:
     * Created in React
     * Start/Pause